antonbarua/javascript-reference/README.md

 get()
     .then(handleSuccess, handleError);

-//Slightly better approach, error thrown by get and handleSuccess is
+//Slightly better approach, errors thrown by get and handleSuccess are
 //caught by the catch clause.
 get()
     .then(handleSuccess)
     .catch(handleError)

 //Combining the two
 //Errors thrown by the original promise operation is handled by the handleGetError in then().
-Any processing error in then() is handled in
+//Any processing error in then() is handled in catch(). get()
-//catch().
-get()
     .then(handleGetSuccess, handleGetError)
     .catch(handleProcessingError)